 Well, this article has almost nothing to do with boxed wine, but it’s a smooth segue into introducing a brand new eco-friendly wine bottle design from winemakers Truett-Hurst Inc. called the Paper Boy.
 It’s another type of cardboard-contained wine, but this one is a little greener.

-20 yard dumpsters have the capacity to hold 20 cubic yards of waste or debris.
-That’s equivalent to roughly 8 to 10 pickup truck loads.
+20 yard dumpsters have the capacity to hold about 10 pickup truck loads worth of waste or debris.
 It’s the right size container for a number of different projects, like home renovations, shingle re-roofing, garage demolition, and whole-home cleanouts.

 Vermont is the first state in the nation to enact a law that makes composting mandatory for everyone.
 It’s all part of Act 148, Vermont’s Universal Recycling Law, which was put into effect in 2012.
 The plan will roll out in phases and be fully implemented by 2020.